cointastical/P2P-Trading-Exchanges/README.md

 **Altcoin-only P2P Trading exchanges**

+- [AtomicDEX](https://atomicdex.io/) [**NO KYC**]  <-- Fully decentralized and non custodial Atomic Swaps with a p2p orderbook.
+Supports BTC, ETH, ERC20 tokens and most of the coins that are BTC source forks.
+Some popular coins supported are LTC, QTUM, KMD, RVN, ZEC, DASH, DOGE, DGB etc., for a list of all supported coins, see [coins list](https://github.com/KomodoPlatform/coins/blob/master/coins) .
+Links for iOS and Android apps are available at [the Official website](https://atomicdex.io/) , Desktop GUI releases are available [here](https://github.com/KomodoPlatform/atomicDEX-Pro/releases) , CLI releases are available [here](https://github.com/KomodoPlatform/atomicDEX-API/releases) and documentation for CLI is available [here](https://developers.atomicdex.io/)
 - [LocalMonero](https://localmonero.co/buy_monero) (💵) [**NO KYC**] <-- "No Javascript" mode for use with Tor
 - [CryptoLocally](https://cryptolocally.com) (💵) [**NO KYC**]
 - [DAIHard](http://daihard.exchange) (💵) [**NO KYC**]